 Rods like the Kurenai, which I often fish with a size 2.5 line, will handle a size 3 line just fine.
 That was the "go to" line size for the rod before the size 2.5 Oni line became available.

 I also want to revisit some of the hand-tied, tapered hi-vis lines I made back in 2010 and 2011.
 It may be that the overall line and tippet would work better if the taper started further up the line.
 I stopped selling hand tied lines when I could no longer find hi-vis fluorocarbon in sizes 2 and 1.5.
 Now that I have a source again, I no longer have time to tie lines for sale, but do want to try tapering the line as well as the leader.
 Now, though, even with size 2 and 1.5 hi-vis line again available, I think those diameters in the leader should be clear tippet material.

 As usual, more research is needed.
-Gotta go fishing!
+Gotta go fishing

 I have had a couple emails from people who read the tapered leader page and asked about using their old fly fishing tapered leaders between the tenkara line and the fly.
-The problem with using those is that the butt diameters for all the knotless tapered leaders is way too thick, as they were designed to be tied to fly line rather than the much thinner tenkara line.
+The problem with using those is that the butt diameters for all the knotless tapered leaders are way too thick, as they were designed to be tied to fly line rather than the much thinner tenkara line.
 It would be much better to start from scratch.